-As a dog owner you can sometimes find yourself obsessing over dog poop.
-From the colour of it, to the shape and consistency, you may be wondering what’s normal.
+As a dog owner, you can sometimes find yourself obsessing over dog poop.
+You want to know what dog poop means.
+From the color of it, to the shape and consistency, you may be wondering what’s normal.
 Our guide to dog poop aims to answer all of your questions and more.

 What ‘should’ dog poop look like?

 Every dog is unique, so your dog’s standard of normal, healthy poop may differ somewhat to that of another dog.
 Keep tabs on your dog’s usual routine and poop habits so that if something changes, you know what to tell your vet.
 Remember: if you discover any changes in your pup’s normal routine, talk to a veterinarian.

 Dog poop should be chocolate brown.
 If your pup is eating food with added colours in it, some of these may also come through in your dog’s poop.

 Dog poop shape